 His awards include a Kellogg National Fellowship, the Society for Conservation Biology Distinguished Achievement Award, a Pew Scholarship in Conservation and the Environment, the Kenneth Boulding Memorial Award for Outstanding Contributions in Ecological Economics, and honorary doctorates from Stockholm University and the Ecole Normale Supérieure de Lyon.

-Dr. Costanza is the author or co-author of over 500 scientific papers and 27 books.
-His work has been cited in more than 17,000 scientific articles and he has been named as one of ISI’s Highly Cited Researchers since 2004.
+Dr. Costanza is the author or co-author of over 600 scientific papers and 27 books.
+His work has been cited more than 25,000 times in Scopus with an h-index of 67, and more that 75,000 times in Google Scholar, with an h-index of 108.
 More than 300 interviews and reports on his work have appeared in various popular media.

 His specialties include: transdisciplinary integration, systems ecology, ecological economics, landscape ecology, ecological modeling, ecological design, energy analysis, environmental policy, social traps, incentive structures and institutions